AC Repair in Grand Prairie, TX 2026

 How much does AC repair cost in Grand Prairie, TX?

-Our diagnostic is $85 flat (waived with any repair).
-Most Grand Prairie repairs fall between $350 and $1,500: capacitor $500 ($425 for Frosty Club members), contactor $600 ($510), blower motor $750-$1,500 ($637.50-$1,275 for members), refrigerant leak find-fix-recharge $350-$1,000, condensate drain clear $350.
-We never quote by the hour — you see the total price before we touch a wrench.
+Diagnostic is $85 flat, waived if we do the repair.
+Typical Grand Prairie repairs: capacitor $500 ($425 for Frosty Club members), contactor $600 ($510), blower motor $750-$1,500 ($637.50-$1,275 for members), refrigerant leak find-fix-recharge $350-$1,000, condensate drain clear $350.
+All flat-rate — you see the price before we start work.

 Do you offer same-day AC repair in Grand Prairie?